eduardogdc/SheetsKeywords/README.md

-# Access Gspread Sheets
+# Download list of keywords from a Google Sheet

+Simple script to:
-Simple script to access a Sheet from Google Drive
+A: Access a Sheet from Google Drive
+B: Down contents of Sheet as list of keywords

 ## Prerequisites